Henschke, Mount Edelstone Vineyard, Barossa Valley, South Australia © Henschke and Co.

 Where: less than an hour’s drive east of the city.

 Adelaide Hills is unlike other South Australian wine regions in that it produces great quality cool-climate wines thanks to its location in the Mount Lofty Ranges.
-There are more than 60 wineries and 40 cellar doors here, many of which are boutique operations, so it’s perfect for getting off the beaten track and discovering new wine producers.
-One of the most beautiful wineries is Shaw + Smith – head here to try the limited release wine flight and stay for the sunset over the vineyards.
-Visit one of Australia’s most distinguished wineries, Penfolds’ Magill Estate, to taste its famous vintages and learn about its winemaking history of more than 175 years.
-You'll find one of the region's most awarded cellar doors at The Lane, offering personalised tastings.
-Take in the lush green landscapes of Mount Lofty Botanic Garden and explore more wine alongside German heritage in the historic town of Hahndorf.
+This region is home to more than 60 wineries and 40 cellar doors.
+Visit Shaw + Smith for a limited release wine flight experience, or Penfolds’ Magill Estate; one of Australia's most distinguished wineries, or wander around one of the region's most awarded cellar doors at The Lane, offering personalised tastings.

 Where: just under two hours north of Adelaide.

 While most wine regions surrounding Adelaide are known for their bold reds, the Clare Valley is celebrated for its crisp whites, particularly its riesling.
-There are more than 50 cellar doors and premium wineries, and a string of charming villages.
+There are more than 50 cellar doors and premium wineries, and a string of charming villages like Sevenhill, Mintaro, Auburn, Watervale and Clare.
 One of the best ways to explore the region is by cycling the Riesling Trail, a 32-kilometre (20-mile) trail between the towns of Auburn and Clare.
-Visit the towns of Sevenhill, Mintaro, Auburn, Watervale and Clare for award-winning cellar doors, charming country pubs, gourmet food providores and boutique bed and breakfast accommodation.
-It’s almost impossible not to get swept away in the charm and romance of this vibrant wine region and many of those who visit for a day end up staying longer.

 Where: a four-hour drive south-east of the city.

 Located on the Limestone Coast, the Coonawarra region has a strong reputation as one of the country’s top red wine producers.
 Most favoured for its cabernet sauvignon, with shiraz following closely behind, the region is often referred to as South Australia’s red centre.
 Despite only stretching across a mere 20-kilometre (13-mile) strip, it packs in more than 25 cellar doors and a range of gourmet offerings.
-Visit the town of Penola and have lunch at its multi-award-winning Royal Oak Hotel Pub or the fine dining restaurant Pipers of Penola.
 Visit the beautiful cellar door at Brand's Laira for a tasting, tour or a blend your own wine class.
-For views as outstanding as the food, head to Coonawarra town’s first winery restaurant Upstairs at Hollick Estate, where you can also tour the winery and taste wines with the winemaker.